 - If it’s a simple mobile app with few features, for example, and you know what you want, chances are you don’t need a full inception phase.
-(But it’s our advice to discuss this issue with the project manager because what you think as a small task might be actually a large one.)
+(But it’s our advice to discuss this issue with the project manager because what you think is a small task might be actually a large one.)

-- If your project is a large interconnected system that has to integrate with many services and has a lot of functionality – investing into an inception phase would save a lot of money for you in the long run.
+- If your project is a large interconnected system that has to integrate with many services and has a lot of functionality – investing in an inception phase would save a lot of money for you in the long run.

 Inception phase steps

-During the inception phase at HUSPI we focus on 7 major parts, which we’ll talk about below in greater detail:
+During the inception phase at HUSPI, we focus on 7 major parts, which we’ll talk about below in greater detail: